-- The need for a 'Master Plan' for the undergrounding of utility wires is critical.
-All previous research has found cost-savings when work is done in coordination with other projects.
-LAFCo staff recommends that CCSF conduct a thorough cost-estimate on merging the undergrounding of utility wires and the expansion of the fiber network with current DPW projects.
-At present, DPW has a rolling five-year plan of street resurfacing.
-Prior to street resurfacing, the SFPUC will do an evaluation of its underground water and sewer lines.
-If it is determined that any of these lines are in need of repair, SFPUC will contact DPW so that the work can be administered prior to the street resurfacing.
-Each year, roughly 15-30 miles are completed.
-LAFCo staff further recommends that CCSF regard both the last five years and the next five years of work under this program in order to assess how much of it was performed on streets that had overhead wires, or could use fiber expansion to help connect nongovernmental customers to the City's fiber network.
-It should be noted that any additional work performed on an individual project will likely mean a longer completion time, - which in turn means either fewer miles of work will be completed per year, or more teams of workers will be needed to accomplish that work.
-Should CCSF conduct an analysis, this should be factored in.
-Further, CCSF would need to have a policy discussion to determine which project pays for the work and whether it is paid by percentage of linear foot dug per individual item within the project, whether utility wires and fiber pay the additional cost beyond that which SFPUC work has already covered, or some other formula.
-When speaking with the street resurfacing and SFPUC systems team, while their maps do indicate which streets have aboveground and underground wiring, they do not include the layer indicating which streets have the fiber network.
+Step 3 - Once a costs analysis has been completed, advocates for undergrounding and the city can then determine in what manner and if it is possible to raise the needed funds to complete this work as a joint project.

+- While the maps used by SFPUC and DPW indicate which streets have aboveground and underground wiring, they do not include information indicating which streets have fiber networks installed.
 This information will therefore need to be shared between departments.
 Another consideration for fiber expansion is that the network does not always require open trenches for its expansion, but instead has other processes for undergrounding that are otherwise not available to utility wires.
-Which streets require the open-trench process for fiber expansion should of course be assessed.
-Based on discussions with COIT and DT staff, it appears a review is currently underway.
-(Utility wires and fiber network) - Currently there is no actual oversight of the cost breakdowns provided by PG&E for projects conducted under Rule 20A.
-Therefore, no one outside of PG&E can determine if charged costs were as cost-effective as possible, or if in fact there are alternative ways to perform the work at a lower price point.
-When LAFCo staff discussed this issue with CPUC staff, from LAFCo's perspective it appeared that bills are submitted to the CPUC for remittance but no questions are asked as to whether the work is being done in the most cost-effective manner.
-It should be noted that this is outside of the CCSF's purview and would require either state legislation or the CPUC to change this process, unless PG&E voluntary agreed to be more transparent around its project costs with outside agencies.
+An assessment should be completed to show which streets require the open-trench process for fiber expansion.
+Based on discussions with COIT and DT staff, it appears a review is currently underway as of the finalization of this report.
+(Fiber network) - Currently there is no oversight of the costs for projects using Rule 20A funds.
+While the BLA, along with others, has requested a cost-breakdown from PG&E, none has ever been provided.
+Therefore, it is impossible to determine whether PG&E costs were appropriate, or if in fact there are alternative ways to perform the work at a lower cost.
+When LAFCo staff discussed this issue with CPUC staff, it appeared that bills are submitted to the CPUC for remittance but no questions are asked as to whether the work is being done in the most cost-effective manner.
+It should be noted that this is outside of CCSF's purview and would require either state legislation or the CPUC to change this process -- unless PG&E voluntary decided to be more transparent around its project costs with outside agencies.
 (Utility wires)